Q.1. Which of the following statements about the reasons for conducting elections are false?

 (b) Opposition parties alleged that their statements and campaign was not given due attention in Doordarshan and All India Radio.

-(c) An inquiry by the Election Commission showed that electoral rolls of a state contain name of 20 lakh fake voters.
+(c) An inquiry by the Election Commission showed that electoral rolls of a state contain the name of 20 lakh fake voters.

 (d) The hoodlums of a political party were moving with guns, physically preventing supporters of other political parties to meet the voters and attacking meetings of other parties.